lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 This release includes the following known issues:

-* No license text appears on clicking Terms and Conditions on the license agreement page while downloading multiple assets using share link in incognito mode.
+* If multiple assets are selected, no license text appears on clicking Terms and Conditions on the license agreement page during download using share link.